gorango/flowcraft/README.md

 ### Flow

 A `Flow` is a special type of `Node` that orchestrates a sequence of other nodes.
-It is also generic (`Flow<PrepRes, ExecRes, TParams>`) and can be configured with its own parameters and middleware.
+It is also generic (`Flow<PrepRes, ExecRes, TParams, TContext>`) and can be configured with its own parameters and middleware.
 It contains the logic for traversing its own graph of operations, making it a powerful, self-contained unit of work.

 ### Executor